undsoul/3D-Globe-With-Html-Cards/readme.md

 ## Features

 - **Interactive 3D Globe**: Fully rotatable, zoomable Earth visualization with customizable colors
-- **Dynamic Ambassador Cards**: Display rich information cards for each location that can be dragged and positioned
+- **Dynamic Cards**: Display rich information cards for each location that can be dragged and positioned
 - **Column Patching System**: Overcomes the standard 5-column limitation in Qlik Sense, supporting up to 20 dimensions
 - **Customizable HTML Templates**: Create your own card designs with a built-in HTML editor and templating system
 - **Smart Overlap Resolution**: Intelligent algorithm to prevent card overlapping with configurable density